contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/03_turn-spreadsheet-to-api.md

 From the **Security** section, click on the **Google Account** menu.

 Click on the **Connect to Google Sheets** button to connect to your Google account.
 A **Google Accounts** window displays and invites you to choose the Google account to which you want to connect.
-Select the appropriate account and accept offline access if you are asked to.
+Select the appropriate account.

 ![Connect to Google Sheets](images/connect-to-google-sheets.jpg "Connect to Google Sheets")